pardot/api-docs/docs/kb/api-version-4/import.md

 A new prospect is created when a matching prospect isn't found.
 All standard and custom fields are supported.

-In API Version 3, prospects are matched by email address.
-If the matched prospect is in the recycle bin, that record won't upsert unless the `restoreDeleted` option was specified during import creation.
+In API Version 4, you must specify either the "prospect_id" or "salesforce_fid" identifier (Salesforce ID of a synced prospect).
+If you don't specify an identifier, or the prospect that is matched is in the recycle bin, that record isn't upserted unless the `restoreDeleted` option is specified during import creation.
 The rest of the import isn't affected when a record is skipped.

 ## How the Import API Works